LLNL/RAJA/docs/sphinx/tutorial.rst

 .. literalinclude:: ../../examples/example-matrix-multiply.cpp
                     :lines: 161-171

-With minimal effort we can start introducing RAJA into the existing block of code.
+With minimal effort we can create an RAJA analog by modifying the existing block of code.
 First, we can relive the need of macros by making use of ``RAJA::View``, which simplifies multi-dimensional indexing (for more info see :ref:`ref-view`).